Students raising their hands in a classroom with colourful Decrasound polyester acoustic panels on the walls, improving sound clarity and focus.

 Why classroom noise becomes a WHS concern

-A single loud event is not the only risk.
-In schools, it’s the daily accumulation of noise: voices, scraping chairs, movement, group work, and corridor spill.
-When a room is reverberant, sound lingers and builds, making it harder for students to listen and forcing teachers to project more than they should.
+A single loud event is not the main risk.
+Instead, the issue comes from the daily accumulation of noise, including voices, movement, furniture and corridor spill.
+When a room is reverberant, sound lingers and builds.
+As a result, students find it harder to listen, and teachers are forced to project more than they should.

-• Listening fatigue: the brain works overtime filtering noise.
+• Listening fatigue: the brain works harder to filter noise

-• Stress load: constant “random” noise can be exhausting.
+• Stress load: constant background noise becomes exhausting

-• Potential hearing impact: sustained exposure over the years may contribute to a decline for some staff.
+• Potential hearing impact: long-term exposure may affect some staff

 Common building features that make classrooms louder

-Many newer learning spaces look good on paper but sound harsh in practice.
-If the design includes highly reflective finishes, noise travels further and decays more slowly.
+Many modern learning spaces look good on paper.
+However, they often sound harsh in practice.
+If a design includes reflective finishes, noise travels further and takes longer to fade.

 • Glass walls and large windows